balderdashy/sails-docs/reference/Blueprints.md

 # Associations Create

 ### Purpose
 Use these automatically generated routes in order to create associations between models.
-This assumes you've [configured them for associations](/#!documentation/reference/ModelAssociations/ModelAssociations.html).
+This assumes you've [configured those models for associations](/#!documentation/reference/ModelAssociations/ModelAssociations.html).

-### Description
 You can create associations between models in 2 different ways.
 You can either make the association with a record that already exists OR you can create the associated record as you associate.
 Check out the examples to see how.

 ### One-To-* Examples